Home Senior Products 5 Best Old Man Shoes – 2022

 • Leather upper

 These New Balance are excellent walking shoes.
-They are comfortable and designed for men who spend a lot of time moving around.
+They are comfortable and designed for men who spend a lot of time walking and moving around.

 They close with two no-hassle Velcro straps.
 The perforations on the top of the shoe allow breathability for the wearer’s feet.
 The dense midsole provides long-wearing comfort.
-The shoe provides stability even on uneven surfaces, and it is slip-resistant.
+The shoe provides stability even on uneven surfaces, and it has a slip-resistant sole to help prevent slips.

 Pros